The United Kingdom of Israel:

 let’s review—First Book of Samuel 20:1—22:23

-In Lesson 7, “The Priest Ahimelech Helps David Flee from Saul,” Jonathan agrees to help David determine Saul’s intentions.
-When it becomes clear that Saul indeed wants David dead, David goes to Nob, where the priest Ahimelech agrees to provide David with food and a weapon.
-The encounter between David and Ahimelech is observed by one of Saul’s henchmen.
-David goes on to Gath, where he pretends to be mad in order to avoid problems with the Philistines there.
-David then moves on to Adullam, where he is joined by relatives and men who have an axe to grind with the way Saul is ruling.
+In Lesson 7, “The Priest Ahimelech Helps David Flee from Saul,” it has become clear that Saul indeed wants David dead.
+David goes to Nob, where the priest Ahimelech provides David with food and a weapon.
+The encounter between David and Ahimelech is observed by one of Saul’s henchmen, Doeg the Edomite.
+David goes on to Gath, where he pretends to be mad in order to avoid problems with the Philistines.
+David then moves on to Adullam, where he’s joined by relatives and men who have an axe to grind with the way Saul is ruling.
 From Adullam, David goes to Moab to seek asylum for his parents.
-He’s advised by the prophet Gad to move his base of operations to Judah.
-Saul continues to seek to destroy David, and Doeg the Edomite tells Saul that David was aided by the priests at Nob.
-Saul orders all the priests at Nob to be killed.
-Since Saul’s own servants would not slay the priests, Doeg the Edomite does.
+He’s counseled by the prophet Gad to move his base of operations to Judah.
+Saul continues to seek to kill David.
+Doeg the Edomite tells Saul that David was aided by the priests at Nob.
+Saul orders all the priests at Nob to be murdered.
+Since Saul’s own servants refuse to slay the priests, Doeg the Edomite does.
+He also goes to Nob and slays the priests’ families and kills all of their livestock.
 Abiathar, one of the priests, escapes and flees to David, who vows to protect him.

 map notes—Keilah, Jeshimon, the Rock of Escape & Wildcats’ Rocks

-Keilah, the town David liberated from the Philistines, is in the southern part of territory allotted by God to the tribe of Judah.
+Keilah, the town David liberated from the Philistines, is in the southern part of territory allotted to the tribe of Judah.
 Saul continues to plot against David, planning to besiege Keilah.
-After being warned by the LORD, David and his men flee to nearby hill country and wilderness areas also located within the territory occupied by the tribe of Judah.
-Jeshimon is the name of a desert area in the Wilderness of Ziph located on the southwestern side of the Dead Sea.
+After being warned by the LORD, David and his men flee to nearby hill country and wilderness areas also located within the territory occupied by Judah.
+Jeshimon, a name that means desert, refers to the Wilderness of Ziph near the Dead Sea.
 The Rock of Escape is thought to have been located at Maon.
 Wildgoats’ Rocks were in the Wilderness of En-Gedi.
 All of these places are in territory allotted by God to the tribe of Judah.
 Click on the image to enlarge the map, which appears on page 53 of The United Kingdom of Israel: Foreshadowing the Reign of Christ the King.

 WHAT DO YOU THINK about the king’s responsibility to the people?

-Read “The King Gets to Decide What Is Right,” the commentary on page 54 of The United Kingdom of Israel: Foreshadowing the Reign of Christ the King.
+Take a few minutes to read “The King Gets to Decide What Is Right” on page 54 of The United Kingdom of Israel: Foreshadowing the Reign of Christ the King.

 ?
 Consider why it is that the LORD allows his anointed kings to make decisions that affect the well-being of all the people.